Random-Devil-with-internet/Evidence_Guide/Web Scraping.md

 ```

 ## Selenium
-Selenium is a python package for automating a web bowser which can be uesed to do repetitive and tedious tasks that a human would find boring, automate filling in forms and web Scraping.
+Selenium is a python package for automating a web bowser which can be uesed to do repetitive and tedious tasks that a human would find boring, automate filling in forms and web Scraping and other utilizations.
+To ues selenium you first need to get a web driver Chrome, Firefox, Safari and Edge all work.
+Next you import the web driver by using this bit of code 'from selenium import webdriver'.
+Then you need to let the bot locate elements within the html document and let it controll the keys on your keyboard 'from selenium.webdriver.common.by import By from selenium.webdriver.common.keys import Keys'.
+To initialize the web driver 'driver = webdriver.Chrome()'.

 ## Reflection